andrewdavidmackenzie/flow/docs/developing/flowc.md

 It then may (depending on the command line options used) invoke `flowr` (using cargo to ensure it is up to date and built).

+It is structured as a library with a thin CLI wrapper around it that offers command line arguments and then uses the library to compile and optionally run the compiled flow.

 # `flowclib`
 This library contains most of the compilation and linking logic for `flowc`.